Hansen-chen/Crypto_Pairs-Trading-and-Event-Driven-Backtesting/README.md

 # Summary
-This Jupyter notebook is consist of Pairs Trading in Crypto and Event Driven Backtesting
+This Jupyter notebook consists of Pairs Trading in Crypto and Event Driven Backtesting

 ## Pairs Trading in Crypto